What is Medicare Part D?

 What's covered by Medicare prescription drug plans?

 Medicare prescription drug plans (PDPs) are offered by private insurance companies approved by Medicare.
 By law, plans must cover the kinds of drugs most commonly prescribed.
 However, each plan can decide which specific drugs it will cover.
-For example, all plans must cover cholesterol-lowering drugs.
-But different plans may cover different brand name and generic drugs of this type.
-Each plan also decides how much its members must pay out-of-pocket when filling prescriptions.

 What's not covered by Medicare prescription drug plans?